CentreSecuriteIA/textbook/includes/abbreviations.md

 *[Tool AI]: A type of artificial general intelligence that can only function as an assistant to human use, and not as an autonomous agent.
 *[tool AIs]: A type of artificial general intelligence that can only function as an assistant to human use, and not as an autonomous agent.

+*[Utility functions]: A mathematical function that assigns a number representing utility to every possible outcome.
+Outcomes with higher utility are preferred to outcomes with lower utility.
+“Maximizing utility” then means choosing the most preferred outcome.
 *[Utility function]: A mathematical function that assigns a number representing utility to every possible outcome.
 Outcomes with higher utility are preferred to outcomes with lower utility.
 “Maximizing utility” then means choosing the most preferred outcome.

 *[Base optimizer]: In contrast to a mesa-optimizer, a base optimizer is the “outer” optimizer usually explicitly implemented by humans.